If you want an easy piece of gym equipment to use, cable machines are a good place to start.

 - Set the cable up at a high point with the rope attachments

-- Grab the rope with both hands using an overhand grip, then take a step back and get onto knees facing the cable machine
+- Then take a step back and get onto knees, facing the cable machine

 - Starting with your arms stretched out and away, pull back through your elbows until your hands are just in front of your shoulders